cwarden45/DTC_Scripts/23andMe/README.md

 **c)** Overall, I think they provide a relatively good visual interface for people people to get an initial intepretation of their results, for those that don't know how to code (and providing a way to encourage learning to program is also a useful life skill).
 Plus, the 23andMe genotype file format is accepted by at least one command-line program for analysis, [plink](https://www.cog-genomics.org/plink2/input).

 **d)** They are helping conduct genomics research, and publish papers with their findings.
-So, even though I am saying there is room for improvement, I believe they have good intentions.
+So, even though I am saying there is room for improvement, they have good intentions.

 **e)** No additional charges after the initial costs.